Edward Abbey: Early life and education

-Abbey was born in Indiana, Pennsylvania, (although another source names his birthplace as Home, Pennsylvania) on January 29, 1927 to Mildred Postlewait and Paul Revere Abbey.
+Abbey was born in Indiana, Pennsylvania on January 29, 1927, to Mildred Postlewait and Paul Revere Abbey.
 Mildred was a schoolteacher and a church organist, and gave Abbey an appreciation for classical music and literature.
-Paul was a farmer, as well as a socialist, anarchist, and atheist whose views strongly influenced Abbey.
+Paul was a socialist, anarchist, and atheist whose views strongly influenced Abbey.

 Abbey graduated from high school in Indiana, Pennsylvania, in 1945.
-Eight months before his 18th birthday, when he was faced with being drafted into the U.S. Military, Abbey decided to explore the American southwest.
+Eight months before his 18th birthday, when he faced conscription into the U.S. military, Abbey decided to explore the American southwest.
 He traveled by foot, bus, hitchhiking, and freight train hopping.
-During this trip, he fell in love with the desert country of the Four Corners region.
+During this trip he fell in love with the desert country of the Four Corners region.
 Abbey wrote:

-"[...]crags and pinnacles of naked rock, the dark cores of ancient volcanoes, a vast and silent emptiness smoldering with heat, color, and indecipherable significance, above which floated a small number of pure, clear, hard-edged clouds.
+"[...] crags and pinnacles of naked rock, the dark cores of ancient volcanoes, a vast and silent emptiness smoldering with heat, color, and indecipherable significance, above which floated a small number of pure, clear, hard-edged clouds.
 For the first time, I felt I was getting close to the West of my deepest imaginings, the place where the tangible and the mythical became the same."

-In the military, Abbey had applied for a clerk typist position but instead served two years as a military police officer in Italy.
-Abbey was promoted in the military twice but, due to his knack for opposing authority, was twice demoted and was honorably discharged as a private.
-His experience with the military left him with a distrust for large institutions and regulations which influenced his writing throughout his career, and strengthened his radical beliefs.
+In the U.S. Army, Abbey applied for a clerk typist position but instead he served two years as a military police officer in Italy.
+Abbey was promoted in the army twice but due to his tendency to oppose authority, was twice demoted and was honorably discharged as a private.
+His experience in the military left him with a distrust for large institutions and regulations which influenced his writing throughout his career and strengthened his anarchist beliefs.

 When he returned to the United States, Abbey took advantage of the G.I.
 Bill to attend the University of New Mexico, where he received a B.A. in philosophy and English in 1951, and a master's degree in philosophy in 1956.
-During his time in college, Abbey supported himself by working at a variety of odd jobs, including being a newspaper reporter and bartending in Taos, New Mexico.

-During this time, he had few male friends but had intimate relationships with a number of women.
-Shortly before getting his bachelor's degree, Abbey married his first wife, Jean Schmechal, also a UNM student.
+During his time in college, Abbey supported himself by working a variety of odd jobs, including being a newspaper reporter and bartending in Taos, New Mexico.
+During this time he had few male friends but had close relationships with a number of women.
+Shortly before getting his bachelor's degree, Abbey married his first wife, Jean Schmechal (another UNM student).
 While an undergraduate, Abbey was the editor of a student newspaper in which he published an article titled "Some Implications of Anarchy".
-A cover quotation of the article (from Denis Diderot, ironically attributed to Louisa May Alcott), stated: "Man will never be free until the last king is strangled with the entrails of the last priest."
+A cover quotation of the article, "ironically attributed to Louisa May Alcott", stated "Man will never be free until the last king is strangled with the entrails of the last priest."
 University officials seized all of the copies of the issue and removed Abbey from the editorship of the paper.